Code-Institute-Submissions/approach_people/testing.md

 * Pagination - It is showing correct number of jobs per page, and also creates another number if there is more jobs.
 #### Post a Job
 * Showing correct categories from DB.
+* Form validation works normal, empty form cannot be submitted, every field has to be in place for the form to submit.
-* Takes all user input without any issue, if user does not provide url, default img is loaded.
+* Takes all user input without any issue, if user does not provide image url, default image is loaded.
 #### Contact Us
 * Form is connected with my email address using EmailJS, once user provides all information and it is passing form validation, pop up modal appears giving feedback to the user while I am recieving email with users information.
 ## Code Validation